janastu/iihs_curation_auth/README.md

 ## How to Run

-1. Clone the Repositer from the [Git Hub Repositery](https://github.com/janastu/iihs_curation_auth.git)
+1. Clone the Repository from the [Git Hub Repositery](https://github.com/janastu/iihs_curation_auth.git)

-2. Navigate to the folder iihs_curation_auth
+2. Navigate to the folder iihs_curation_auth and open cmd prompt

-3.Run the command
+3.In the cmd prompt, Run the command

 	npm install